❯ parkerjones.dev

 The fix isn't "run fewer commands."
 Agents should poke at the system constantly — that's what makes them useful.
 The fix is to make each command's output carry only the information the model actually needs to make its next decision.

-That's a filtering problem, and filtering is exactly the kind of thing Rust is good at: fast, streaming, zero-allocation where it counts, and cheap enough that wrapping every command in the agent's hot loop adds no friction.
-RTK averages 4.4s per command — and most of that is the underlying command itself, not the proxy.
+That's a filtering problem, and filtering is exactly the kind of thing Rust is good at: fast, streaming, cheap enough that wrapping every command in the agent's hot loop adds no friction.
+In my usage RTK averages 4.4s per command — and most of that is the underlying command itself, not the proxy.

 How it works: transparent, hook-based rewriting

-The design goal was that I should never have to think about RTK.
+What sold me on it is that I never have to think about it.
 I don't want to teach the agent to "use rtk" — I want every command it already runs to get filtered automatically.

 git status → rtk git status (transparent, 0 tokens overhead)